Sunday, April 21, 2024

 I tell you, in just the same way there will be more joy in heaven over one sinner who repents than over ninety-nine righteous people who have no need of repentance."

 Many of them come from popular books, intended for the lay audience, such as the Speculum humanae salvationis.
+Most of the images depict the Good Shepherd, carrying the lost sheep on his back, being greeted with joyful angels, rejoicing over the return of the lost one.

 The Good Shepherd with the Lost Sheep

-from Speculum humanae salvationis
+From a Speculum humanae salvationis

 Italian (Bologna), c.
 1350-1400